divergentmedia/divergentDocumentation/EditReady/EditReady.md

 Regardless of the preset you select, you have the option of adjusting the destination folder and destination file name.
 See ["Naming your Files"](#naming-your-files) for details.

+## Multiple Windows ##

+You can open multiple windows by selecting "New Window" from the File menu.
+This allows you to easily queue different batches, with different settings.

 ## Monitoring Progress ##